 Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance As required As required if complaints registered.
-Contractor During construction Audit As required by construction traffic.
-The development entrance access will be via Rietvlei Road.
-Increase in traffic during construction phase along the access route.
+Contractor During construction Audit As required a.
+Implement a traffic management strategy during construction.